palewire/californiacivicdata.org/_posts/2017-09-05-django-postgres-copy-2.markdown

 The Coalition invented this tool as part of its open-source quest to master [CAL-ACCESS](/about/), the jumbled, dirty and difficult government database tracking money in California politics.

 We are nearing the completion of a pipeline of Python code that downloads, extracts, cleans, loads, transforms and republishes the state's raw data as easy-to-understand spreadsheets.
-This new wrapper on COPY TO allows our pipeline to quickly and clearly export a set of simplified flat files for our end users.
+This new wrapper for COPY TO allows our pipeline to quickly and clearly export a set of simplified flat files for end users.

 ### What else can it do?

 The library has long supported swiftly importing data files with PostgreSQL's COPY command.
-Starting today, that old tool is easier to access with the new from_csv method on our custom manager.
+Starting today, that old tool is easier to access with a new from_csv method on our custom manager.
 Code like the following can load millions of records in your database in a matter of seconds.

 {% highlight python %}
 Person.objects.from_csv(